How to finance an Acura

-How can I finance a Acura?
+How can I finance an Acura?

 When you’re looking to buy an Acura, the most obvious choice is taking out a traditional car loan from a bank, credit union or online lender.
 While this typically takes more time, you have a better chance of qualifying for a competitive rate.

 If speed is your main priority, you might want to consider financing directly through an authorized dealership.
 Advantages of financing through Acura Financial Services include special discount programs and APR offers.
-Here are a few offers available as of October 2019:

 - Acura financing.
 By financing directly through an authorized Acura dealership, well-qualified buyers may be able to score a 2.9% APR for the 2020 Acura RLX Hybrid or a 0.9% APR on the 2019 ILX Special.

 - Acura leasing.
 Specific lease deals vary by city and dealership, though many 2019 and 2020 Acura models have 36-month leases available with relatively low monthly payments.

 As with all types of financing, the exact rates and terms you qualify for will vary depending on your credit history and personal financial situation.

 To apply with with Acura Financial Services, have your Social Security number, bank account details and employment information ready then follow these steps:

 - Visit Acura Financial Services and select Apply online to start the application.